txty-io/txty-docs/docs/installation.md

 ## Updating the service

 To update the service change the `TEXTERIFY_TAG` to a new version.
-Make sure to backup your database in case of a failure so no data is lost.
+Make sure to backup your database so no data is lost in case of a failure .
 You can then run the following commands to update Texterify to the new version:

 ```sh
 # Stop the current service.